Drewbie345/okcoders-winter2017/week4/jsActivity1.md

 JavaScript Activity #1
 ======================

-1. Write a JavaScript program to find the area of a triangle where lengths of the three of its sides are 5, 6, 7.
+1. Write a JavaScript program to find the area of a triangle where lengths of the three of its height and width are 5 and 6.

 2. Write a JavaScript program where the program takes a random integer between 1 to 10, the user is then prompted to input a guess number.
 If the user input matches with guess number, the program will display a message "Good Work" otherwise display a message "Not matched".